carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 - Max_depth can be an integer or None.
 It is the maximum depth of the tree.
 If the max depth is set to None, the tree nodes are fully expanded or until they have less than min_samples_split samples.
 - Min_samples_split and min_samples_leaf represent the minimum number of samples required to split a node or to be at a leaf node.
 - Class_weight is important hyperparameter in biology research.
 If we had a training set and we are using binary classification, i.e., in the T-cells example, if 2 samples are labeled as active and 98 samples are labeled as quiescent, we don't want to train the model that predicts all of the cells to be quiescent.
 Class_weight parameter would allow putting weight on 2 cells labeled as active.
-In biology, it is common to have an imbalanced training set more negative than positive instances, so training and evaluating appropriately is essential!
+In biology, it is common to have an imbalanced training set with more negative than positive instances, so training and evaluating appropriately is essential!
 The uniform mode gives all classes the weight one.
 The balanced mode adjusts the weights.

+Without changing any hyperparameter settings, look at the Data Plot.

+**What do you notice?**

+The data plot shows two features, where the blue data points represent the quiescent cells, and the red data points represent the active cells.

+**What hyperparameter might be important for this example?**

+The given dataset is imbalanced with more quiescent cells than active cells.
+Let's change the class_weight to balanced.
+Did this make any difference?
+How does the data plot look for the uniform class_weight and how does it look for the balanced class weight?

 ### Step 3 Test and predict